CongLeSolutionX/go_community/src/cmd/compile/internal/ssa/README.md

 program.
 You can also click on values and blocks to highlight them, to help follow the control flow and values.

+For finer control of exactly which function has its SSA rendered into html, use the fully-slash-separated package name of the function in question, for example:

+	GOSSAFUNC=main.main go build .

+Sometimes the function you need to examine is in a file obtained via Go's module system, and is not stored or compiled in a writeable directory.
+In that case, specify `GOSSADIR` to set an alternate, writeable directory for output html.
+In this case, the generated file will be named after the function or method, and if it appears in a package with slashes in its name, it will be placed in a subdirectory created for it.
+For example:

+	GOSSADIR=/tmp/ssaok \
+	GOSSAFUNC=makeToplevelFunction \
+	go get -u github.com/go-delve/delve/...

+which will create `/tmp/ssaok/go.starlark.net/starlark.makeToplevelFunction.html`

 <!---
 TODO: need more ideas for this section
 -->